appnexus/pyrobuf/README.md

 ### Contributing

 People use protobuf in many different ways.
-Pyrobuf handles the use cases of AppNexus and other contributors, but is not yet a 100% shoe-in replacement to what protoc would generate.
+Pyrobuf handles the use cases of AppNexus and other contributors, but is not yet a 100% drop-in replacement to what protoc would generate.

 You can help make it so!